tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 We're moments away from launching our Lambda!
 We first need to create an [*execution policy*](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html).

-Define a trust policy document, by creating a local file such as
+Define a trust policy document by creating a local policy file
 ```json
 # trust-policy.json
 {